noodlefrenzy/node-sbus-amqp10/README.md

 [![Build Status](https://secure.travis-ci.org/noodlefrenzy/node-sbus-qpid.png?branch=master)](https://travis-ci.org/noodlefrenzy/node-sbus-qpid)
 [![Dependency Status](https://david-dm.org/noodlefrenzy/node-sbus-qpid.png)](https://david-dm.org/noodlefrenzy/node-sbus-qpid)

-`node-sbus-amqp10` is a simple adapter you can pass to `node-sbus` ([GitHub](https://github.com/noodlefrenzy/node-sbus)) to have it use the `node-amqp-1-0` ([GitHub](https://github.com/noodlefrenzy/node-amqp-1-0) | [NPM](https://www.npmjs.com/package/node-amqp-1-0)) module for all AMQP calls.
-Since `node-amqp-1-0`, unlike `node-qpid`, has no native code dependencies it can run on a variety of hardware platforms that are denied to Apache's Qpid Proton.
+`sbus-amqp10` is a simple adapter you can pass to `sbus` ([GitHub](https://github.com/jmspring/node-sbus) | [NPM](https://www.npmjs.com/package/sbus)) to have it use the `amqp10` ([GitHub](https://github.com/noodlefrenzy/node-amqp10) | [NPM](https://www.npmjs.com/package/amqp10))
+module for all AMQP calls.
+Since `amqp10`, unlike `node-qpid`, has no native code dependencies it can run on a variety of hardware platforms that are denied to Apache's Qpid Proton.

 Usage
 =====

-This adapter is used internally by the `node-sbus` module, which it uses itself via the static `EventHubClient` and `ServiceBusClient` methods.
+This adapter is used internally by the `sbus` module, which it uses itself via the static `EventHubClient` and `ServiceBusClient` methods.
-So to e.g. talk to Azure's EventHub, you would simply call `require('node-sbus-amqp10').EventHubClient()` and it would return a `node-sbus` instance suitable for talking AMQP via `node-amqp-1-0`.
+So to e.g. talk to Azure's EventHub, you would simply call `require('sbus-amqp10').EventHubClient()` and it would return a `sbus` instance suitable for talking AMQP via `amqp10`.
 That complicated implementation detail is meant to make it easy for you to use the library, however, so let's see some code!

-To receive messages from all partitions of `myEventHub` in `myServiceBus`, and store state in `myTableStore`:
+To receive messages from all partitions of `myEventHub` in `myServiceBus` *(you can leave off the .servicebus.windows.net - it's assumed)*, and store state in `myTableStore`:

     // Set up variables
     var serviceBus = 'myServiceBus',